Florence Luscomb: New career begun during WWI

-She accepted a position as executive secretary for the Boston Equal Suffrage Association for Good Government.
+Luscomb accepted a position as executive secretary for the Boston Equal Suffrage Association for Good Government.
 She went on to work for a number of organizations in the Boston area, including the Boston chapters of the League of Women Voters, the Women's International League for Peace and Freedom, and organizations dedicated to prison reform and factory safety.
 She was a charter member of the League of Women Voters, formed once women gained the vote.
 Luscomb also helped found a local of the United Office and Professional Workers of America and served as a volunteer with the local NAACP and ACLU.
 From 1911, she considered herself a citizen of the world, traveling to nations across Europe and Asia for conferences, yet she retained pride in her Yankee heritage.
 Her political views were well-developed and unique.

 Upon her mother's death in 1933, Luscomb inherited enough money that she could dedicate her time fully to activism.
 She ran for public office four times, more to make her causes visible than to win.
 She nearly won the first race she entered, for Boston Council in 1922.
 Her campaigns for races for Congress in 1936 and 1950 and for governor in 1952 were largely in protest.
 An ardent anti-McCarthyist, she was at one point called to testify before a committee in the Massachusetts legislature that was investigating communism.
 She wrote an early anti-Vietnam War leaflet and later, would advise some of the founders of the American feminist movement, encouraging them to include the poor and women of color.

 Luscomb designed her own holiday cabin in Tamworth, New Hampshire.
 After WWII and until the 1970s, she spent her summers there, contributing to the Appalachian Mountain Club.

 She had lived in various cooperative houses after her mother's death, including a Cambridge cooperative house at 64 Wendell Street.
 Luscomb lived there until 1980, when she moved into an elder-care facility in Watertown, Massachusetts, where she died October 13, 1985, at age 98.